AFFILIATE MARKETING WITH GOOGLE ADS

 After saving the placement adjustments, your campaign will only place display campaigns on the defined websites.

-3.7 How to Leverage Campaign Assets in Google Ads
+3.7 How To Leverage Campaign Assets In Google Ads

 • Callout Extensions: Highlight unique selling points, special offers, or key benefits to attract attention and encourage clicks.